sychang42/QML_image_classification/README.md

     - *num_wires* : Number of qubits in the quantum classifier.
     - *ver* :  Quantum circuit architecture version.
     - *Embedding* :  Quantum embedding method.
-    - *trans_inv* : Boolean to indicate whether the model is constructed in a translational invariant way.
+    - *trans_inv* : Boolean to indicate whether the mdel is constructed in a translational invariant way.
   - __opt_params__:
     - *lr* : Learning rate.
     - *b1* : $\beta_1$ value of the Adam optimizer.
 0.9 by default.